 Baby Mike was almost a year old when all this I’m getting to happened.
 His dad was in the army and not at home a lot, so I watched Baby Mike on the evenings Debb went out for classes to get her GED.
 I didn’t mind watching Baby Mike, not even when I found out Debb was seeing some guy she met, that not all her evenings out were for her GED classes.
 Only once or twice, she said, for a drink.
 Sometimes she’d ask me if I thought Mike was cheating on her, getting it on with some Arab girl.
 But I didn’t think that was possible.
 They’ll bury you to your neck and stone you, I’ve heard.
 They don’t mess around.

 The bad week started good.
-I was over at Debb’s and she asked if I could take Baby Mike and Deeohgee, their mutt dog, to the playground.
+My cousin Caroline’s ex was cleaning her carpets, which sounds like innuendo, but it’s not—that’s his business.
+So I hung out with Debb at her place.
+Debb asked if I could take Baby Mike and Deeohgee, their mutt dog, to the playground.

 “Can I just take Baby Mike?”
 I said.
 “Deeohgee shits every ten feet.
 And they don’t allow dogs, anyway.”

 “Here,” Debb said, handing me a leash.
 “Tie him to a tree.”
 As though that solved anything.